harshonedev/ofy_flutter/README.md

-# LLM Chat App
+# Ofy Chat App

-A Flutter-based cross-platform chat application that integrates on-device generative AI for local inference of large language models (in GGUF format) using the [llama_cpp_dart](https://github.com/netdur/llama_cpp_dart) package.
+A Flutter-based cross-platform chat application that integrates on-device generative AI for local inference of large language models (in GGUF format)

 ## Features